Mohammad Abdulaziz email: firstname.lastname@example.org

 For more details, please refer to my CV.

 Mohammad Abdulaziz, Michael Norrish, and Charles Gretton.
 Formally Verified Algorithms for Upper Bounding State Space Diameters.
-Submitted for Review to the Journal of Automated Reasoning.
-[PDF]
+Journal of Automated Reasoning, 2018. [preprint]

 Mohammad Abdulaziz, Charles Gretton, and Michael Norrish.
 A State Space Acyclicity Property for